Serendipity: Luck that takes the form of finding valuable or pleasant things that are not looked for.

 The hiking guide I printed off from the Meanderthal blog?
 It was created by Ken Czarnomski, a resident of Waynesville.
 It’s absolutely stunning–a work of art, really.
 It not only provides a beautiful visual to refer to while you hike Purchase Knob but useful and pertinent information also.

-When I discovered the link to the hiking guide on the Meanderthal website a few months ago, I reached out to Ken to see if he would be willing to speak with us at Shining Rock and potentially volunteer some of his expertise.
-He is a talented man in many arenas, as is his wife, Donna, we also discovered.
-Lucky for us, they agreed and we recently met.
-To say they are wonderful people is a huge understatement.
+When I discovered the link to the hiking guide on the Meanderthals website a few months ago, I reached out to Ken in hopes he would lend his expertise to Shining Rock Classical Academy, the charter school I was helping to get off the ground.
+He is a talented man in many arenas and has selflessly volunteered his time to our school many times since.
 We are so fortunate to have such caring and engaged people in our community who are willing to give back to it in meaningful ways.
 And to think that today, I randomly met the man who unknowingly brought Ken and Donna into our lives.

 On the walk back to the car, we had a vocabulary lesson on a perfect word for the day’s events–serendipity!